ivan114/ObjectAccumulator/README.md

 - Merge objects with high volume and good performance concern.
 - Support high volume (Object.assign merging 100000 items on Safari throw exception :/ )
-- High Performance (Lazy picking value instead of really merging objects)
+- High Performance (Lazy picking value instead of really merging all objects)
 - Low Memory Usage (Alway reuse same instance data structure instead of creating new every time)
-- Lazy Process and Interactive (Merge when you need the result, not doing unnecessary processing, Accumulator can be manipulated before/after merge)
+- Lazy Process and Interactive (Perform merge only when you need the result, not doing unnecessary processing, Accumulator can be manipulated before/after merge)
-- Lightweight without external dependencies (~1KB gzipped)
+- Lightweight and without external dependencies (~1KB gzipped)

 ## 🔧 Installation